 13. The Sandler Selling System

 Sandler Training was founded in 1967 and is almost a household name in the world of B2B sales.
-This methodology reframes the role of sellers into trusted advisors who are as invested as customers in the success of a proposed or purchased solution.
+This methodology reframes the role of sellers into trusted advisors who are as invested as customers in the success of a proposed or purchased solution – in common with many of the other methods above.
 The Sandler Selling System emphasizes relationship building, lead qualification, and deal closing.

 How to Choose the Right Sales Methodology